• Skip to primary navigation

 Instructions

-• Melt the dark chocolate and butter together in a pan on a low heat.
-When fully melted, stir together and remove from the heat.
-Let it cool for 10 minutes
+• Melt the dark chocolate and butter together in a pan on a low heat, stirring as they melt.
+When fully melted, remove from the heat.
+Let it cool for 5 minutes

-• In a bowl, whisk together the dark brown sugar and the eggs for 5 minutes using an electric mixer until frothy, add the Kirsch and mix in
+• In a mixing bowl, whisk together the dark brown soft sugar and the eggs for exactly 5 minutes using an electric mixer, set a timer for accuracy

-• Slowly pour the melted chocolate and butter into the mixture, whilst constantly whisking
+• Slowly pour the melted chocolate and butter into the egg and sugar mixture, whilst constantly whisking on a slow speed

-• Fold in the cherries and chocolate chips
+• Fold in the chopped cherries and chocolate chips, and pour the batter into the lined tin

-• Pour the batter into the lined traybake tin and bake for 30 minutes, or until a toothpick inserted comes out with several moist crumbs on, but is not wet
+• Bake for 30-35 minutes, or until a toothpick inserted comes out with several moist crumbs on, but is not wet

 Made this recipe?Share on Instagram with me @TheBakingExplorer or tag #thebakingexplorer!